 Set aside jewellery, money, valuable documents, travel documents, and stamp collection to take with you.
 Don’t forget books and games for the children.

 On move day:

-- Anything left behind, check prior to Ausmove leaving the garage, under the house or in unused cupboards?
+Anything left behind?
+Check prior to leaving the garage, under the house, or in unused cupboards.

-- Has your new house been cleaned prior to moving in – its easier to do when its empty Ausmove can arrange this if required.
+Has your new house been cleaned prior to moving in – it’s easier to do when it’s empty.

 Handy Hints for your move to Australia:

-- Ensure fridge/freezer cleaned – wipe out using a damp cloth with vanilla essence, blow dry especially corners, put silica gel into fresh a compartment or four to five tea bags which will soak up any moisture and will ensure it won’t go mouldy.
+Ensure fridge/freezer is cleaned – wipe out using a damp cloth with vanilla essence, blow-dry, especially corners, and put silica gel into fresh a compartment or four to five tea bags which will soak up any moisture and will ensure it won’t go mouldy.